daos-stack/daos/docs/admin/deployment.md

 only the lowest common number of SSDs across NUMA nodes.
 When this flag is set, all available SSDs are collected and distributed equally across all engines, ignoring NUMA node boundaries.
 If the total number of SSDs is not evenly divisible by the number of engines, only the maximum divisible number of SSDs are used (e.g., 7 SSDs / 2 engines = 3 per engine, 1 SSD unused).
+For systems with VMD enabled, SSDs are first converted to VMD domain addresses (the logical VMD domains themselves, not the underlying backing devices).
+When distributing VMD domains across engines, note that VMD domains may contain different numbers of backing devices.
+This means the resulting per-engine device count may still appear imbalanced if VMD domains themselves are heterogeneous.
 This maximizes device utilization in heterogeneous environments but **may result in suboptimal performance** due to cross-NUMA memory access.
 The generated config will include `allow_numa_imbalance: true` to allow the server to start with this configuration.